Cost of Doing NothingA Toolbox for Building a Local Business Case for Adaptation

 Primer Document (Start Here!)

 This resource sets the foundation and overall context for assessing the cost of doing nothing to address climate change at the municipal level.
-It defines what costs and impacts look like at the local level, and identifies the eight national impact statements (defined below) that form the basis for the cost of doing nothing assessment used in the municipal template.
+It defines what costs and impacts look like at the local level, and identifies the eight national impact statements that form the basis for the cost of doing nothing assessment used in the municipal template.

 Municipal Template Instructions